shaik1002/biggitlabbomb/doc/user/project/repository/branches/protected.md

 - The deploy key must have [write access](../../deploy_keys/index.md#permissions) to your project repository.
 - The owner of the deploy key must have at least read access to the project.
-- The owner of the deploy key must also be a member of the project.
+- If the `check_membership_in_protected_ref_access` feature flag is enabled, the owner of the deploy key must also be a member of the project.

 To allow a deploy key to push to a protected branch: